 With a fair market value calculated for your home, thanks to local comps, the next step is listing it.
 Keep in mind that homes sold by owner are often on the market a little longer than average.
 Make sure you’ve listed your property so that it appears on all the MLS listing services and keep an eye on the reaction of your potential buyers.

 If you notice interest, but no offers, your price might be a little too high.

 You also want to take into account that once you have an offer on your home, an appraiser will come in and do an assessment of their own.
 If you’ve priced your home too high, the value the appraiser reaches might be less.
 This gives the buyer an opportunity to negotiate to lower the purchase price of your house.
 If the appraisal is wildly off, they might back out of the sale altogether.

 The goal of calculating your market value is to arrive at a price that is as close to the professional appraisal as possible.

 When in doubt, consult a real estate agent who can do their own search to find comps for a house and help you accurately price your home.

 Taking an alternate route to calculating market value

 If all the research and the math isn’t for you when it comes to calculating your home’s market value, there are alternatives.
-These options help if you have a distressed property that doesn’t match up to comps in your area.
+These options help if you sell off-market.

 Contact Sundae today to learn more.